-3. Lastly, I have a little bit of a girl crush on Pamela Druckerman.
-If you have not read her book, Bringing Up Bebe and her follow up title, Bebe Day by Day, you should.
-It doesn’t matter if you have children or not.
-I think her books are more important than just parental how-tos, they are social commentary on the potential pitfalls current parenting techniques may have on the next generation of Americans.
-Anyhooo…when I tweeted her about how excited I was about her new book, she not only came to visit my blog (eeeeeeee!!), she tweeted links to her followers about my Fab Kid Lit pages (EEEEEEEEEEEeeeeee!).
-So naturally I feel I have to post more and not slack off anymore…
+I have a bit of a girl crush on Pamela Druckerman.
+If you haven’t read her book, Bringing Up Bebe and her follow-up title, Bebe Day by Day, you should.
+It really doesn’t matter if you have kids or not.
+I think her books are more important than parental how-tos; they are social commentary on the potential pitfalls current parenting techniques may have on the next generation of Americans.

-There were so many books this year, I had to divide this post into 3 separate posts. and after I publish them all I’ll chuck them up into the Fab Kid Lit Pages you see up above.
-We still read all the books from those lists as well…and will until he can read them to me himself.
+There were so many books this year, I had to divide this post into three separate posts.
+After I publish them all, I’ll chuck them up into the Fab Kid Lit Pages you see above.
+We still read all the books from those lists as well, and will until he can read them to me himself.

-Richard Scarry’s Best Storybook Ever! has a very special place in my heart.
-While I really try to go for books that have a real story to them, a message about life, Richard Scarry‘s books are more about learning by memorization.
-The illustrations are just so adorable they essentially taught G the words for different foods from A to Z. He would bring the book to me every night and recite the words that matched the illustrations.
-When he’d forget one, he’d look up at me with his great big eyes and wait for the answer…ack…delish.
+Richard Scarry’s Best Storybook Ever! has a special place in my heart.
+While I try to go for books with a real story, a message about life, Richard Scarry‘s books are more about learning by memorization.
+The illustrations are adorable and essentially taught our son the words for different foods from A to Z. He brought me the book every night to recite the words that matched the illustrations.

-Big Red Barn by Margaret Wise Brown just has great illustrations of farm animals.
-G was a late talker so to have these adorable pictures to look at over and over helped him to cement the words into his brain.
-Plus, it is a lot of fun for him to find the butterfly on each page.
+Big Red Barn by Margaret Wise Brown has great illustrations of farm animals.
+Our son was a late talker, so to have these adorable pictures to look at over and over helped him to cement the words into his brain.
+Plus, it’s a lot of fun to find the butterfly on each page.

 Mr Brown Can Moo!
 Can You? by Dr. Seuss is the best.
-It just really doesn’t get any better, but you have to be game.
-If you really let yourself get into this book you might find yourself exhausted and your little one really revved up.
-It’s never a great idea for us to read it just before bed.
-In fact, I really hope no one else has ever heard us reading it out loud…we get a little weird.
+It doesn’t get any better, but you have to be game.
+If you really let yourself get into this book you might find yourself exhausted and your little one revved up.
+It’s never a great idea to read it before bed.
+In fact, I hope no one else overheard us reading it out loud.
+We get a little crazy.

 The Little Engine That Could by Watty Piper is a classic for a reason.
 A train and its passengers in need come across some snooty trains who won’t help them (aw), but they hang in there until a very affable and good mannered train uses all her strength to help out.
 She thinks she can and then she does, like the Carrot Seed, it’s a nice introduction to what can be accomplished if you believe in yourself.

 I have to confess Are You My Mother? by P.D.
 Eastman always scared me.
 It STILL scares me, but I guess life can be scary sometimes, so why not get used to it at an early age?
-I always enjoyed the book when the little bird asked the cow or cat or dog if he was his mama.
-But then he got to the scary rusted out car and noisy construction equipment and the whole thing got so dystopian.
-But in the end G thinks it’s hilarious that a bird would think an airplane was his Mama, so there you go.
+I enjoyed the book when the little bird asked the cow or cat or dog if he was his mama.
+Then he got to the scary rusted out car and noisy construction equipment and the whole thing became so dystopian.
+In the end, my son thinks it’s hilarious that a bird would think an airplane was his Mama-so there you go.

-The Tale of Peter Rabbit by Beatrix Potter has finally happened in G’s mind.
-This is one of my all time favorite books on the planet.
-It’s also a little scary, what with Mr. MacGregor making Peter’s father into a pie, but I guess that’s the lesson.
-G understands and gets a little kick out of Peter when he’s naughty, but it is not lost on him that Flopsy, Mopsy and Cottontail get the berries and cream for supper becuase they were good little bunnies.
+The Tale of Peter Rabbit by Beatrix Potter is one of my all-time favorite books.
+It’s a little scary, what with Mr. MacGregor making Peter’s father into a pie, but I guess that’s the lesson.
+Our son gets a little kick out of Peter when he’s naughty, but it’s not lost on him that Flopsy, Mopsy and Cottontail get the berries and cream for supper because they were good little bunnies.

-The Story of Ferdinand by Munro Leaf is a classic introduction to the idea that it’s ok to be different.
-Maybe you’re a bull, maybe you’re supposed to want to fight and be tough and strong, but what if you don’t?
+The Story of Ferdinand by Munro Leaf is a classic introduction to the idea, it’s ok to be different.
+You’re a bull, you’re supposed to want to fight, but what if you don’t?
 What if you want to quietly eat grass and read your book?
-Ferdinand will help your little one begin to understand that it’s ok…we can all play to our own strengths.
+Ferdinand will help your little one understand, it’s ok to play to our own strengths.

-G’s Godmother passed down this Olivia book to us by Ian Falconer.
+Our son’s Godmother passed down this Olivia book by Ian Falconer.
 I wouldn’t have picked it up otherwise.
 She’s a little girl pig after all, but just like Madeleine, Olivia has some very important, universal attributes.
 She’s a kid, sometimes stubborn, sometimes dramatic, but always an individual.
-To me there is nothing more important than to teach your child how to be an individual.
-Plus it cracks me up that she tried to make a Jackson Pollock painting in her bedroom, so she had to have a time out.
+There is nothing more important than to teach your child how to be an individual.
+Plus, she tried to make a Jackson Pollock painting in her bedroom.

 More to come…